Table of Contents

 It is critical to make new content visible.
 Whether you are promoting a new product or series or movie, the home page is the pace from which to display new offerings.

-Best of breed apps have a carousel (or several) to promote new shows, editorially selected content, or a list of shows to continue watching.
-Back-end middleware allows you to organize content, create banners to promote shows and generate an auto scroll carousel that improves visibility and click thru capabilities.
+Best of breed OTT apps have a carousel (or several) to promote new shows, editorially selected content, or a list of shows to continue watching.
+Back-end middleware allows you to organize your OTT content, create banners to promote shows and generate an auto-scroll carousel that improves visibility and click-thru capabilities.

 Additionally, users should be able to navigate content regardless of where they are in the world.
 So it’s a good design concept to put a search bar in the same place on every page.
 Instantly showing results as users type can also enhance user engagement.